 Carcharocles chubutensis (Lee Creek)

-A TOP QUALITY Classic Lee Creek Chubutensis tooth - upper jaw ANTERIOR tooth from Aurora, No. Carolina.
-This Chubutensis has an incredible tan colored crown and a nice brown bourlette.
+An EXTRA LARGE, TOP QUALITY Classic Lee Creek Chubutensis tooth - upper jaw ANTERIOR tooth from Aurora, No. Carolina.
+This Chubutensis has an excellent tan colored crown and a nice brown bourlette.
 Highest quality enamel.
-There are no hydrations cracks in the enamel!
-Excellent color!
-The bourlette is multi-colored, looks nice, and is 100% complete.
-The serrations are large and razor sharp - 100% complete.
-Tip serration is very sharp.
-Exceptional serrations!
-The root is an excellent light tan color and complete with no hydration cracks.
+Great color!
+The serrations are large and razor sharp with a partially worn tip.
+The root is an excellent gray color and complete with one hydration crack.
 The root also exhibits grooves on the root ends.
 This Chubutensis was found in the Pungo River Formation, Lee Creek mine, NC (Miocene age = 14.5 MYA).
 A great example of a classic Lee Creek Chubutensis tooth and one of the best considering the shape, color, and preservation.
-An exceptional, rare collector's tooth from the old days at Lee Creek mine!
+A rare, BIG collector's tooth from the old days at Lee Creek mine!
 NO repair or restoration.
 Authenticity guaranteed.
 You rarely see Chubutensis teeth greater than 4"!

 Note - Adding 9 new Lee Creek Meg & Chubutensis teeth in October 2022.
 Link to LC Megaodon teeth.